sathoro/Stow/README.md

 Setup
 ====

-Upload all files to craft/plugins and then active the plugin from your control panel.
+Upload all files to craft/plugins and then activate the plugin from your control panel.
+No further set-up required.